 Burrito Plant Death Calls for Safety Shift, Experts Say

-Three workplace safety experts from different disciplines highlight the importance of precautions, training, and culture in food manufacturing operations after a 19-year-old burrito factory employee’s death during equipment cleaning.
+Three workplace safety experts from different disciplines highlight the importance of precautions, training, and culture in food manufacturing operations following a 19-year-old burrito factory employee’s death during equipment cleaning.

 The above image shows the Los Angeles River flowing through Vernon, Calif., not far from the site of the tragic burrito factory incident.